glennhenry/cs-notes/docs/software-engineering/04-creational-patterns/creational-patterns.md

 In OOP, if we have a class, we can create as many instance as we want. **Singleton** design pattern ensures that a class has only one instance.
 If we insist creating multiple instance, we will be prevented and redirected to that single instance.
 It is commonly used when we want to restrict the instantiation of a class to a single object throughout our application, such as a single instance of database.

-It is very simple to implement in Kotlin :
+It is very simple to implement in Kotlin:

 ```kotlin
 class Database private constructor() {